tensorflow/tfjs-models/posenet/README.md

 ## Documentation Note

->> This README is out of sync with the published package as we prepare the launch of the 2.0 version.
+>> Th README and demos you see here is out of sync with the published package as we prepare the launch of the 2.0 version.
 Please look at the [README published on NPM](https://www.npmjs.com/package/@tensorflow-models/posenet) for instructions specific to the latest published version.

 ## Installation